 Having a creative outlet was the catalyst for coming up with great ideas for many famous inventors.
 Albert Einstein’s ideas stemmed from music and in particular playing the violin.
 Leonardo Da Vinci loved both art and inventing things.

 The idea is that doing something creative is very different from your regular work.
-So it’s a great break from things and often helps to get the juices flowing to help you think more clearly.
-You can read more about this in Why Art is Vital to the Study of Science.
+So it’s a great break from things and often helps to get the juices flowing for clearer thinking.
+Here are a few ideas to get you started:

 Do whatever you feel drawn to.
 Have fun and feel free to experiment with it.